AlexanderDLe/vvn/README.md

 ![streams](https://user-images.githubusercontent.com/37781362/46181632-d5e32800-c27b-11e8-9df0-ef4697d702e7.PNG)

 This page contains all available streams/download conveniently located in a single page.
-All links bring user to expected destination.
+All links bring the user to the expected destination.

 Code: